The Last Goodbye (album)

 The Last Goodbye is the fourth studio album by the American electronic music duo Odesza, released on July 22, 2022 through Ninja Tune and Foreign Family Collective.
 It is the duo's first studio album in five years, after A Moment Apart.

 The duo teased new music at the beginning of 2022 through social media.
-The first single, "The Last Goodbye", was released as the lead single in February 2022.
+The first single, "The Last Goodbye (feat.
+Bettye LaVette)", was released as the lead single in February 2022.
 The second single, "Better Now", was released in March.
 Following the album's announcement later that month, "Love Letter" was released as the third single.
 "Behind The Sun" was released as the fourth single in April.
 "Wide Awake" was released as the fifth single in June.
 "Light Of Day" was released as the final single in July.
 The album features contributions from Julianna Barwick, Charlie Houston, Izzy Bizu, Maro, Bettye LaVette, Låpsley, and Ólafur Arnalds.

 The album received positive reviews from critics, with praise towards its production values and emotional tone.
 The album was nominated for Best Dance/Electronic Album for the 65th Grammy Awards.